fridrichmrtn/zerowaste-topic-models/doc/topic_modeling/modeling_report.md

 This section deals with several steps; we define the structural topic model and specific covariate formula, propose & implement straightforward optimization to estimate a satisfying number of topics.
-Also, we present several tools to aid human comprehension of the model.
+In addition, we present tools to aid human comprehension of the model.

 ### Hyperparameter sweep